karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 If you have any questions or thoughts, then please put them as comments on the [video version](LINK) of this post.

 Thanks for reading!
-I hope to see you in part 2, where we will write some _gameplay code_.
+I hope to see you in [part 2]({{< ref "/posts/gamedev-for-beginners-using-odin-and-raylib-2" >}} "Go to next part"), where we will add a player that we can control.